 Coffee Hour Host

-Coffee hours follow the 9am and 10:45am Sunday services.
+Coffee hour follows the 10am Sunday services.
 The Coffee Hour Host offers to provide some food to share.
 We provide the coffee setup and you simply drop off your food before service.
 It can be as simple or elaborate as you wish!
 This person can enjoy hosting parties or simply pick up food to share with others.

 Angel Food